mrdeevs/BrainFood/README.md

-# HippoNews is a News aggregator and reader written by Matt Devoto
+# Brain Food is a News aggregator & reader written by Matt Devoto available for the Android platform

 Do not reproduce these works without the expressed written consent of Matt Devoto